 Step 3: Holding Pressure and Packing

-After the first shot, the part material is packed for a short period because it is necessary to make up for the shrinkage of the Material as plastic in part begins to cool.
+After the first shot, the part material is packed for a short period because it is necessary to make up for the shrinkage of the material as plastic in the part begins to cool.

-This pressure is maintained by Characteristics Injection Molding process until gate freezes.
+This pressure is maintained by characteristic injection.
+Molding process until the gate freezes.
 Uncontrolled packing could lead to sink marks or voids in the mold.

 Step 4: Cooling

-Because of all these negative consequences, injection mold tool design engineers work really hard on designing those channels in such way as to make sure the good quality of each produced part.
+Because of all these negative consequences, injection mold tool design engineers work really hard on designing those channels in such a way as to make sure of the good quality of each produced part.

 Step 5: Mold Opening and Ejection